 Today, Tacolicious has five Bay Area locations and the restaurant is as San Franciscan (see: Marina Girl salad) as it is Mexican (see: guajillo-beef tacos de guisado).
 We also have a spin-off in San Miguel de Allende, MX called Taco Lab; a tequila bar called Mosto; and our cantina Bar San Pancho.
 For our philanthropic efforts, read all about the Tacolicious School Project.

-After 15 years of managing FOH operations at key SF restaurants—not to mention opening his first restaurant Laïola—Joe decided to toss aside dining formalities for margaritas and tacos.
-(Forks, as he sees it, are overrated.)
-Today, Joe does the big stuff but also curates the T-lish playlist and keeps the office abreast on politics and baseball.
+After 15 years of managing FOH operations at key SF restaurants and opening his first restaurant Laïola, Joe decided to toss aside dining formalities (like forks) for margaritas and tacos.
+For T-lish, Joe is the big picture guy, from expansion plans to our culinary program.

 Last meal on earth: Leg of lamb with tapenade, '99 Chave Hermitage, Marlboro Reds.